Choosing Child Care

 - Always trust your instincts.

-References - ask for a minimum of two references to call.
-Do not accept written references with a contact number for verification.
+References – ask for a minimum of two references to call.
+Do not accept written references without a contact number for verification.

 The center or provider will have a fixed set of expectations.
 Be sure that they are compatible with your needs and desires.